DamilolaAhmadu/Movie-Recommendation/README.md

 ## Result :

-Some of the test images are s below.
+Some of the test images are sh below.

 The results from Movie-Movie Similarity is as below: